 - soothing to the digestion

-- high in gelatin, a good source of protein and the important amino acids proline and glycine.
+- high in gelatin and a good source of protein and the important amino acids proline and glycine.

 To make real bone broth, the animal bones need to be simmered for 20+ hours to extract all the nutrients.
+The Instant Pot shortens this job considerably.
 But don’t worry, there is a shortcut when there’s no time for homemade broth!
 I use this pre-made option when I need bone broth in a pinch.
-It’s grass-fed, organic, long simmered, and avoids the hidden harmful ingredients in many other store bought broths
+It’s grass-fed, organic, long-simmered, and avoids the hidden harmful ingredients in many other store-bought broths

 If you want to know more about broth as a superfood, check out my podcast interviews with Chef Lance Roll and Justin Mares where we discuss the benefits of broth and the many ways it can be used to improve your health!